Psychology

 Direct Attacks: Control Through Chaos

-You might receive cryptic or cutting text messages designed to provoke, maintain control, and subtly position themselves as superior — all carefully crafted to stir conflict without appearing overtly aggressive.
+You might receive cryptic or cutting text messages carefully designed to provoke, maintain control, and subtly position themselves as superior—all crafted to stir conflict without appearing overtly aggressive.
+Ask for a simple confirmation, and they’ll ignore you—keeping you stuck until it’s convenient for them.
+That’s the point: to keep you waiting and dependent on their timing.

-Welcome To The Dark Side
+Welcome To the Dark Side

 The Soft Underbelly

-When that validation is missing—or when someone else outshines them—they unravel fast.
-What follows can be passive-aggressive jabs, attention-seeking stunts, or full-blown emotional outbursts.
-It’s not just about being noticed—it’s about being seen as superior.
+So they chase the next high, the next reaction, the next opportunity to remind everyone—including themselves—that they matter.
+And when that validation is missing—or when someone else outshines them—they unravel quickly.
+What follows may be passive-aggressive jabs, attention-seeking stunts, or explosive outbursts—all attempts to reassert superiority.
 Anything less feels like an existential threat.

 The Trap: Taking It Personally